radiantearth/geo-ml-model-catalog/README.md

 ## Purpose

-The number and variety of machine learning (ML) models that utilize satellite imagery and other remotely sensed data is growing rapidly.
-Many of these models have the potential to contribute to useful insights for the global development community if they can be made more discoverable and usable by users who are not ML experts.
-This specification aims to address these issues through a common metadata definition for ML models that operate on remotely sensed data.
+The number and variety of machine learning (ML) models that utilize geospatial data (e.g. satellite imagery, airborne observations, and physical model estimates) is growing rapidly.
+Many of these ML models have the potential to be deployed to derive useful insights for many global problems, or become benchmark baselines that empower development of more accurate and complex models.
+For this to happen, these models should be made more discoverable and usable by ML practitioners and data scientists.
+The GMLMC specification aims to address this goal through a common metadata definition for ML models that operate on geospatial data.

-At a high level, this specification should provide sufficient information to answer the following questions:
+At a high level, this specification should provide sufficient information to enable search and discovery of geospatial ML models and answer the following questions:

-* Is this model applicable to my domain (e.g. land cover, agricultural monitoring, etc.)?
-* What kind of input data are required to use the model?
-* Will this model contribute to the kinds of insights I am hoping to gain?
+* Is this model applicable to the geographic region I am interested in
 * How well does this model perform under the kinds of conditions under which I will be using it?

 ## Relation to STAC